mlpotter/ISEA-OTF-Corona-TEM-GEM/_pages/splash-page.md

   actions:
     - label: "Agenda Download"
       url: https://drive.google.com/uc?export=download&id=1fnAMA6lX26rd8h6g7stnLgugGmLAXfFQ
-excerpt: "NSWC Corona's Strageic Plan 2030 details how the Navy will provide advanced data analytics while fostering an engaged and innovative workforce.
+excerpt: "NSWC Corona's Strategic Plan 2030 details how the Navy will provide advanced data analytics while fostering an engaged and innovative workforce.

 In alignment with this statement, NSWC Corona will host a Technical Exchange Meeting to shine a light on what the average NSWC Corona scientist and engineer researches and develops.
 We encourage all NSWC Corona personnel, experts and novices alike, to answer the call for submissions."
 ---